microsoft/PartsUnlimited/docs/HOL-Feature_Flag_for_an_API/README.md

      ![](media/4.png)

-2. Select "Web" under "Visual C#" category, select `ASP.NET Core Web Application (.NET Core)` as the type of this project, specify name and location, then click on "OK".
+2. Select "Web" under "Visual C#" category, select `ASP.NET Core Web Application (.NET Core)` as the type of this project, enter `PartsUnlimited.API` into the name field and append `\scr` at the end of the location, then click on "OK".

      ![](media/5.png)

-3. Select `Web API` template and click on "OK".
+3. Select `Web API` template, uncheck the "Host in the cloud" box and click on "OK".

      ![](media/6.png)